PeaceFounder/ShuffleProofs.jl/README.md

 Currently, WikstromTerelius proof of shuffle is the most widely used protocol implemented in Verificatum, CHVote and has been used to add verifiability for remote electronic voting systems used in Estonia, Norway, Switzerland and others[^5].
 Verification, in particular, has a diligently written specification encouraging anyone willing to implement an independent verifier[^1] so that proofs would not need to be trusted at face value.
 On the other hand, Haines[^4] provides the most concise pseudocode for anyone willing to implement the prover but does deviate with verifier implementation from the Verifiactum protocol.
 The `ShuffleProofs.jl` implements a Verificatum verifier and compatible prover (so that the original Java code for Verificatum, in principle, could validate the integrity of the statement).

 To prove a statement for a corresponding proposition, it is necessary to instantiate a verifier which challenges the prover.
 A non-interactive zero-knowledge verifier compatible with Verifiactum can be initiated as:
 ```
 verifier = ProtocolSpec(; g)
 ```
 It contains details on how independent basis vectors are chosen in a verifiable way, how challenges are computed from provers outputs like hash function to be used for random oracles and pseudo-random number generators, and how many bits are needed for random numbers.
 With such a verifier, a proof then can be constructed easily as:
 ```
-simulator = prove(proposition, secret, verifier)
+proof = prove(proposition, secret, verifier)
 ```
-which returns a simulator struct containing three fields `simulator.proposition` (discussed earlier), `simulator.verifier` and lastly, the proof as `simulator.proof`.
-The simulator contains all necessary information and can be published on the bulletin board (The exact way duplication of data is avoided up to the user of the library to decide).

 Now finally, the proposition that no votes have been added, modified (spoiled) or removed at step 2. can be verified as:
 ```